 We’re here to help!
-Stay tuned to find out what causes uneven skin tone, how to prevent uneven skin tone, how to even skin tone, the best ingredients to even skin tone, the best products for uneven skin tone, and answers to your frequently asked questions.
+In this article and in the video below, we discuss what causes uneven skin tone, how to prevent uneven skin tone, how to even skin tone, the best ingredients to even skin tone, the best products for uneven skin tone, and answers to your frequently asked questions.

 What is Uneven Skin Tone?
 What Causes Uneven Skin Tone?

 Uneven skin tone is when the skin on your face or other parts of your body is different in color from some areas to others.
 Uneven skin tone happens when melanin (which gives skin its color) is overproduced in some spots, which is called hyperpigmentation.

 There are many causes of uneven skin tone and hyperpigmentation including:

 - Hormonal issues (like melasma, a condition common among pregnant women that manifests in blotchy spots)